bwentwor/WorkloadScheduler/wkldsched_getstarted.md

     `kubectl apply -f <yaml_file>`

+Your IBM Scheduler agent is now up and running.

 The following example contains a sample yaml file, which you can customize as necessary and use to deploy the IBM Scheduler agent on your cluster, as described in step 12:

     apiVersion: extensions/v1beta1